mieweb/docs/content/functions/system-administration/data-migration/chart-observations-import-options.md

 ### Initial Data

-We will start with the contents of [File:GenericImportTestOBS A.csv](https://miewiki.med-web.com/wiki/index.php/File:GenericImportTestOBS_A.csv).
+We will start with the contents of [Observation Import](https://docs.enterprisehealth.com/functions/system-administration/data-migration/observation-import/).

 {{% pre %}}
 ```